 Fishes were collected annually at fixed side-channel border sites throughout the Illinois River Waterway utilizing boat-mounted 3-phase AC electrofishing gear.
 There were a total of 28 collection sites with 27 sites on the Illinois Waterway (25 sites on the Illinois River and 2 sites on the lower Des Plaines River) and a single site on Pool 26 of the Mississippi River below Grafton, IL.
 Sites were sampled for one hour during late August and September each year, when water levels are at seasonal lows.
 Sampling was not conducted if water levels exceed specific criteria established for each site or water temperature fell below 50° F. The database contains data for most years; funding lapses and high water conditions precluded 8 years of sampling over the entire span of the LTEF project.

 The LTEF program expanded fisheries monitoring and research efforts on the Illinois River and portions of the Mississippi River in 2009.
-During 2010, the program expanded again to include fisheries monitoring on the Illinois portions of the Ohio and Wabash rivers in 2010 and the Kankakee and Iroquois rivers in 2013.
+The program expanded again to include fisheries monitoring on the Illinois portions of the Ohio and Wabash rivers in 2010 and the Kankakee and Iroquois rivers in 2013.
 However, the expanded fisheries monitoring differs from the historic AC electrofishing protocol by using pulsed-direct current (pulsed-DC) electrofishing protocols, similar to that used by the Upper Mississippi River Restoration Program’s Long-Term Resource Monitoring (LTRM) element on the Upper Mississippi River System.
 The 3-phase AC electrofishing was discontinued after 2015, although approximately half of the historic AC sites are still sampled with the pulsed-DC gear and protocol.
 Beginning in 2019, all sampling on the Upper Mississippi River has been conducted through IRBS in addition to the Illinois River.
 Sampling on the Kankakee and Iroquois Rivers was discontinued in 2020.